KaiMSR/dogbreeds/lab/admin/Readme.md

 ### Set up workspace and related resources

-The [addworkspace.ps1](addworkspace.ps1) script provides for creating the resource group, creating resources for:
+The [newamllabworkspace](newamllabworkspace.sh) script provides for creating the resource group, creating resources for:

    - Storage account
    - Container registry